 Roundstart

-This design document is currently completely unimplemented in Ephemeral Space.
+This design document has been partially implemented into Ephemeral Space.

 Tracking issue:

 When the round starts, players are internally split up into two groups.
-The first are those that will play the station roles (split across multiple groups in the case of multistation).
-This group ideally comprises around 75% of the total readied-up population.
+The first are those that will play the station roles.
+This group should comprise the vast majority of players.
+Those in the second group are given the option to play as a wildcard role.

 Arrivals